Charlotte Hughes

-Charlotte Hughes (born in 1954) is an American author of romance and comedy novels, who lives in South Carolina.
+Charlotte Hughes (born 1954) is an American author of romance and comedy novels, who lives in South Carolina.

 Biography

 Hughes was born in Williamston, South Carolina; soon after her birth, her family relocated to Texas.
 While she was a voracious reader as a child, she didn't care for the canonical works.
 She's said, "In high school and college, I was force-fed a lot of what is considered great literature.
 I must’ve been a shallow person because I didn’t appreciate it at the time, and I don’t remember most of what I read."

 Hughes began her writing career in the early 1980s as the features editor of a small newspaper.
 She wrote humorous short pieces before venturing into longer works.

 Career

 Hughes, a New York Times best selling author, has written almost 40 books.
 These award-winning books run the gamut from romance to mystery, as well as humor, horror and suspense.

 Hughes was one of the first category romance writers to secure a top-50 ranking on USA Todays list.
 A two-time recipient of the Maggie Award, she has also won the Talisman Award for best short story writer.